AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: Introduction

 \section{Introduction}

 Large Language Models (\LLMs) \citep{zhao-arxiv23a} are currently on everybody's lips due to the recent series of rapid breakthroughs achieved, such as self-attention \citep{vaswani-neurips17a}, BERT \citep{devlin-acl19a}, several versions of GPT \citep{radford-openai18a,radford-openai19a,brown-neurips20a,openai-openai22a,openai-openai23a}, LaMDA \citep{thoppilan-arxiv22a}, LLaMA \citep{touvren-arxiv23a}, or OpenAssistant \citep{koepf-arxiv23a}.
 The term \LLM refers to a language model where the actual model is instantiated by a deep neural network that typically features millions to billions of weights.\footnote{We note that there is no clear threshold after which a language model is called large.} Such \LLMs are pre-trained on extremely large corpora of textual datasets.
 Due to their excellent capabilities on various Natural Language Processing (\NLP) tasks, they have the potential to lead to the democratization of \NLP, if their pre-trained versions are accessible to the broad public and the power of \LLMs does not lay in the hand of a few companies with sufficient financial resources.
+Additionally, we highlight the emerging possibilities of multimodal \LLMs~\citep{yin-arxiv2023a, wu-arxiv2023a}.
+By incorporating various data modalities, such as audio or images, these models enable a more flexible communication with users by capturing information presented in non-textual formats as well as facilitating the output of information in non-text formats.

-Similarly, Automated Machine Learning (\AutoML) \citep{hutter-book19a} democratizes Machine Learning (\ML) by supporting data scientists in finding well-performing \ML pipelines for specific tasks through (partial) automation. \AutoML has achieved remarkable success over the last decade with heavily-used open-source frameworks such as Auto-WEKA \citep{thornton-kdd13a,kotthoff-automlbook19a}, AutoSklearn \citep{feurer-automlbook19b,feurer-jmlr22a}, AutoGluon \citep{erickson-arxiv20a}, Auto-PyTorch \citep{zimmer-tpami21a}, and closed commercialized frameworks.
+Similarly, Automated Machine Learning (\AutoML) \citep{hutter-book19a} democratizes Machine Learning (\ML) by supporting data scientists in finding well-performing \ML pipelines for specific tasks through (partial) automation. \AutoML has achieved remarkable success over the last decade with heavily-used open-source frameworks such as Auto-WEKA \citep{thornton-kdd13a,kotthoff-jmlr17a,kotthoff-automlbook19a}, AutoSklearn \citep{feurer-nips15a,feurer-automlbook19b,feurer-jmlr22a}, AutoGluon \citep{erickson-arxiv20a}, Auto-PyTorch \citep{zimmer-tpami21a}, and closed commercialized frameworks.